edamame852/the-docs/docs/coding-practices/CCNA/lessons/lesson_1.md

     - Or nowadays, for computers without COM port, use USD to serial adapters us ok

 - Configuring a switch (IMPORTANT will show up on exam) via SecureCRT (Check session 0)

+## 2.5 Fiber Optic Cable
+- Exam material!!
+FIber Optic Cable different layers.
+From outmost to inmost
+    - Outer jacket
+    - Strength Member
+    - Coasting
+    - Cladding (glass)
+    - Core glass / The fiber optic cable
+- Fiber optic cable benefits:
+    - Longer distances (over 100m until 1-2 km)
+    - Less attenuation
+    - Less electro-magnetic interference
+- Fiber optic cable types:
+    - Single Mode fiber = single mode of light
+        - Longer distances (=> 10km depending on transmission type and speed)
+        - Expensive (due to equipments and connectors)
+    - Multi-mode fiber = carries multiple nodes of light
+        - Shorter distances (< 2km depending on transmission type and speed)
+        - More expensive than single mode

+- Realistic example for a 10 GbE ethernet cable
+    - Multi-mode fiber: 220m, 440m
+    - Single-mode fiber: 10km, 40km, 80km

+## 2.6 Half duplex () vs Full-duplex ethernet (dedicated non-collision enviornment)

+- Comparison:
+    - Half duplex: Communication flowing in 1 direction, one at a time.
+        - Basically the hub in the logical bus design
+        - Data Collision may occur, resulting in data corruption
+            - To prevent that, CMSA/CD (Carrier Sense Multiple Access with Collision Detection) is used to reduce data collision chances
+        - Operates in shared collision environment = low data bandwidth of transmission and receiving.
+Since half duplex cannot transmit and receive data at the same time
+    - Full duplex: Communication flowing in 2 direction together.
+        - Basically the switch in the logical switching design
+        - Data collision cannot occur, automatically not use CSMA/CD by design = will not perform carrier sense before data transmission
+        - Able to transmit and receive data to and from other computers
+        - Dedicated non-collision environment = high combined bandwidth of transmitting and receiving
+        - Bandwidth is doubled comparing to half-duplex

+- Important terms in the world of duplexes:
+    - 1. Carrier Sense: All computer listens until medium is completely silent before data transmission.
+    - 2. Collision Detection
+        - if corrupted data signal is found = collision happened
+        - Perform immediate backoff and stops transmission
+        - Random time is waited by computer before retrying transmission

+- Auto Negotiations by ports
+    - Port can auto detect port speed and duplex mode (when both devices has the same speed & duplex mode)
+    - Otherwise manual negotiation is needed

+- Lab: Check duplex in a Cisco Switch
+    - 1. type `enable` in SecureCRT = normal User mode `>` -> Privileged Exec Mode `#`
+    - 2. Type `configure terminal` = upgrade again
+    - 3. Type `interface g0/1` setting up g0/1 that is connected to back of Cisco switch
+    - 4. Check for duplex type `duplex ?`

+- The complicated Duplex Mismatch
+    - Idea: When a port (e.g. LAN/ switch/ router port) is operating half-duplex and the connected port is the other type or vice versa.
+Resulting in intermittently slow performance

+    - Two possible collision types in duplex mismatching (require layer 2 above to help)
+        - if Late collision (= collision after first 512 bit of info) exists = then data is present
+        - if NO late collision exists = then data is NOT present
+    - How to distinguish if the machine is half duplex/ full duplex based on a collision report?
+        - EXAM question!
+Check section 0.

+# 3. Detail Concepts on Logical Switching

+## Terminology:
+1. Broadcast data frame has destination MAC address of FF-FF-FF-FF-FF-FF (= unknown unicast/ flooding)

+## 3.1 How does Switching work
+- Example: 3 hosts/ computers (Host A, B, C) connected to a switch with empty MAC address table
+    - 1. Host A sends to Host B
+        - idea: host A source address: 00-00-00-11-11-11 to destination address 00-00-00-22-22-22
+        - But MAC address doesn't contain host B
+        - Data frame is **flooded** = **unknown unicast**
+        - Both host B and C got the frame, host B accepts and process the frame, host C dumps the frame.
+    - 2. Host B sends back to host A
+        - MAC address knows where the frame came from, address table updated
+        - data frame sent to port 1 (host A) only
+- Broadcast frame is flooded vs unicast frame has MAC address of a single device